jeonghanlee/epics_NIOCs/README.md

 # epics_NIOCs

 This envrionment may help users to setup the multiple soft IOCs on a Linux Host.
 The information comes from *How to Make Channel Access Reach Multiple Soft IOCs on a Linux Host* [1].
-However, the reference is incorrect to get ip address and broadcast within scripts.
+However, the reference [1] is incorrect to get ip address and broadcast within scripts.
 Here I update it in order to use the morden Linux network command line tools, i.e., ip.
+The new EPICS web site [3] has the up-to-date information.

 ## Target OSs